HKUNLP/DiffuSearch/README.md

 ## Usage

-Here is a few training and evaluation commands for people who want to train a chess agent.
-If you just want to play with DiffuSearch, you can skip this part and directly go to https://lichess.org/@/diffusearchv0 and register an lichess account to start a game.
+Here is the command for people who want to train a chess agent.
+If you just want to play with DiffuSearch, you can skip this part and directly go to https://lichess.org/@/diffusearchv0 and register a lichess account to start a game.

 ```
 # train and eval DiffuSearch